 4.15 Charitable gift annuities. (a) ASOR may enter into a contract with a donor providing a fixed dollar return for life to the donor or other beneficiaries in exchange for a contribution to ASOR according to the terms and conditions set forth in (b)-(d) (below).
 A charitable gift annuity is a binding contract between a donor and ASOR; it is not a trust.
 A donor must transfer cash, marketable securities, or other acceptable assets to ASOR.
 In exchange, ASOR will pay a fixed amount of money to one or two individuals (“annuitants”) for their lifetime.
 ASOR must be the 100% remainder beneficiary.

 (b) ASOR will not accept real estate, tangible personal property, or any other non-liquid asset in exchange for a current gift annuity.
-ASOR, however, may accept real estate, tangible personal property, or other non-liquid assets in exchange for a deferred gift annuity so long as there is at least a five year period before the initial annuity payment date, the value of the property is reasonably certain, and the Finance Committee and the Executive Committee approve the gift arrangement.
+ASOR, however, may accept real estate, tangible personal property, or other non-liquid assets in exchange for a deferred gift annuity so long as there is at least a five year period before the initial annuity payment date, the value of the property is reasonably certain, and the Finance Committee and the Executive Committee, in consultation with ASOR’s legal counsel, approve the gift arrangement.
 All gift annuities must be reinsured through a reputable reinsurance provider, the cost of which will be paid by the donor or beneficiary.

 (c) The amount of the annuity payment will depend on the age of the donor and the size of the gift.
 Income payments to a beneficiary may be deferred.
 The annuity contract will be a general obligation of ASOR.
-The American Council on Gift Annuities sets and publishes recommended annuity rates, anticipating that any remainder (i.e., assets remaining upon the death of the annuitant(s)) will be at least 50% of the initial contribution.
+The American Council on Gift Annuities sets and publishes recommended annuity rates, anticipating that any remainder (i.e., assets remaining upon the death of the annuitant(s)) will be at least 50% of the initial contribution, which ASOR will follow.

-(d) (i) Any remainder must be placed in an ASOR endowment fund, (ii) the Uniform Annuity Rates published by the American Council on Gift Annuities will not be exceeded without Finance Committee and Executive Committee approval, (iii) disclosure to the donor must follow state and federal laws and regulations, (iv) the minimum gift to fund an annuity contract is $25,000, (v) if a donor’s objective is to create a named component fund with the remainder, the donor fund the annuity contract with $50,000 to ensure that the remainder will meet the $25,000 minimum to create a named fund, (vi) if the remainder is less than $25,000, it may be added to an already existing ASOR fund, (vii) annuity contracts may provide for income payments to no more than two successive life beneficiaries, (viii) the minimum age for life income beneficiaries of a gift annuity will be 55, (ix) the minimum age for life income beneficiaries of a deferred gift annuity will be 45, and (x) annuity payments to beneficiaries will be made on a quarterly basis, although the Executive Director may approve exceptions to this payment schedule.
+(d) (i) Any remainder must be placed in an ASOR endowment fund, (ii) the Uniform Annuity Rates published by the American Council on Gift Annuities will not be exceeded without Finance Committee and Executive Committee approval, (iii) disclosure to the donor must follow state and federal laws and regulations, (iv) the minimum gift to fund an annuity contract is $25,000, (v) if a donor’s objective is to create a named component fund with the remainder, the donor must fund the annuity contract with $50,000 to ensure that the remainder will meet the $25,000 minimum to create a named fund, (vi) if the remainder is less than $25,000, it may be added to an already existing ASOR fund, (vii) annuity contracts may provide for income payments to no more than two successive life beneficiaries, (viii) the minimum age for life income beneficiaries of a gift annuity will be 55, (ix) the minimum age for life income beneficiaries of a deferred gift annuity will be 45, and (x) annuity payments to beneficiaries will be made on a quarterly basis, although the Executive Director, in consultation with the Finance Committee and the Executive Committee, may approve exceptions to this payment schedule.

 4.16 Bequests.
 ASOR may accept a bequest under a donor’s will or trust.
 A bequest will not be recorded as a gift until the gift is irrevocable.
 When such occurs, the gift will be recorded in accordance with GAAP.